-AMD’s Ryzen 5 3600 is currently the best value processor for gaming and productivity, thanks to the powerful single-core performance and the 6 cores with 12 threads.
+AMD’s Ryzen 5 3600 is currently one of the best value processors for gaming and productivity, thanks to the powerful single-core performance and the 6 cores with 12 threads.
 Unlike the previous generation Ryzen processors, AMD has finally released a powerful Ryzen series that directly competes with the Intel 9th gen processors.

 The first one that competes with the Intel Core i5 9600K is the Ryzen 5 3600 which is clocked at 3.6GHz and has a boost clock of 4.2GHz.
 This is a hyperthreaded CPU that performs very well in games at higher resolutions.
 For $200, this is the best value CPU you can buy right now for your PC.
 Even if you don’t game, still it is the best overall for several different tasks.
 Not only that but as this chip is overclockable, you can increase your performance by overclocking it but for that, you will need an unlocked motherboard.

 Right now, fortunately, there are several motherboards costing as low as $70 that can support the Ryzen 5 3600 and let you overclock, but it is very important to choose the right now that can let you push the performance to make a noticeable difference.
 I have listed down those best motherboards which in my opinion will do the job perfectly without spending a lot of money and in case you have your eye on a motherboard that is not listed, you can let me know in the comments section to discuss.

 The first one on the list is the B450M Pro4 from ASRock which is among the cheapest B450 chipset motherboards you can buy right now.
 The good thing is that even though it’s cheap, it has a very powerful VRM that will let you overclock the Ryzen 5 3600 effectively to get a good boost in your performance.
 As this is a Micro-ATX motherboard, you can fit it into any micro-ATX tower or a mid-tower that will acquire less space on your table.